 I added a couple of pineapples and “tropical” greenery around my house to balance it out a bit and I’m so proud of how it all turned out.
-Your summer theme can be lemons like me or anything summery really like watermelons, honey and bees, ice cream, or beachy with seashells.
+Your summer theme can be lemons like mine or anything that reminds you of days lounging by the pool: watermelons, honey and bees, ice cream, or beachy with seashells.

-It doesn’t matter what you choose but if you’re feeling overwhelmed on what to do with your décor then lock down on a theme and start your shopping, ladies!
+It doesn’t matter what you choose but if you’re feeling overwhelmed on what to do with your décor then lock down on a theme and go from there!

 Incorporate Some Coastal Art